thelinuxkid/gumjabi/README.rst

     # The test requirement installs all the dependencies.
 But,
     # depending on the cli you wish to run you might want to install
     # only the appropriate dependencies as listed in setup.py.
 For
-    # example to run create-acct you only need the mongo
+    # example to run kajabi-queue you need the mongo and web
-    # requirement which installs the pymongo dependency
+    # requirements which install the pymongo and requests dependencies
-    .virtual/bin/pip install gumjabi[mongo]
+    .virtual/bin/pip install gumjabi[web,mongo]

 If you like to use ipython you can install it with the dev requirement::